bullhorn/invenias-api-docs/source/index.html.md

 <b> Token Refresh Handling: Method 1 </b>

 Upon receiving a valid `access_token`, `expires_in value`, `refresh_token`, etc., clients can process this by storing an expiration time as a local variable and checking it on each request.
-This can be done using the following steps:
+You can do this using the following steps:

 <ol>
 	<li>Convert expires_in to an expire time (epoch, RFC-3339/ISO-8601 datetime, etc.)</li>